 - Support the Center for Food Safety’s legal fund to challenge GE crops in the courts.They're suing the USDA for deregulating alfalfa.

 - Lodge your protest with the White House through Food & Water Watch.

 - Contact your representatives in the House and Senate to voice your opposition to GMOs.
 It’s working in the case of GE salmon–in recent weeks, bills to block the fish have been introduced in the House and Senate.
-[UPDATE: As of October 2013, it looks like the FDA is set to approve sale of the GE fish.]
+[UPDATE: As of November 2015, the FDA approved GE fish for consumption.]

 - Let your favorite retailers know that you prefer GMO-free food.
 Consumer activism may go a long way toward keeping GMOs off store shelves, as in the case of Friends of the Earth's Campaign for GE-Free Seafood.